ChpcTraining/hpc_carpentry/parallel_programming_python.md

 - Synchronous processing means tasks are done one after the other in a blocking manner.

 - Asynchronous processing allows tasks to be initiated and continue independently, without blocking the progress of other tasks.

+# Application

+## 1. Concurrent vs. Parallel:

+Concurrent: All three applications (Chrome, Word, and Outlook) are running concurrently on your laptop.
+Your operating system is managing these processes in a way that allows them to run simultaneously.
+They can be in different states (e.g., one is actively running, another is waiting for input, etc.), and they can share resources like CPU, memory, and I/O.

+Parallel: Since your laptop has 8 cores, some of these processes might be running in parallel.
+For instance, Chrome might be using one core, Word might be using another, and Outlook might be using a third core.
+This is true parallelism—each application is being processed simultaneously on different CPU cores.

+## 2. Synchronous vs. Asynchronous:

+Synchronous: If a process within any of these applications is blocking—meaning it must wait for one task to finish before starting another—then it's operating synchronously.
+For example, if you open a file in Word and it waits for the file to be fully loaded before you can start typing, that part of the process is synchronous.

+Asynchronous: Modern applications often perform many tasks asynchronously to improve responsiveness.
+For example:
+When you open Chrome and start typing a URL, Chrome may simultaneously be loading tabs from a previous session in the background (asynchronously).
+Outlook might be synchronizing your email in the background while you read an email (asynchronously).
+Word might auto-save your document while you continue typing, without blocking you from editing (asynchronously).

+In Summary:

+Concurrent: Yes, the processes (Chrome, Word, and Outlook) are concurrent because they are running at the same time, sharing system resources.

+Parallel: Yes, since your laptop has multiple cores, these processes can also be running in parallel, each on a different core.

+Synchronous: Some parts of these applications may perform tasks synchronously, where one task must complete before another starts (e.g., loading a document).

+Asynchronous: Many tasks within these applications are likely asynchronous, where multiple tasks (like loading, saving, and synchronizing) happen simultaneously without waiting for each other to complete.
+So, when you open Google Chrome, Microsoft Word, and Outlook on your laptop:

+- They are concurrent because they are all active at the same time.
+- They might be running in parallel across different CPU cores.
+- Some operations within each app might be synchronous (one task after another).
+- Many operations, especially background tasks, are likely asynchronous (happening independently and concurrently).